ORGANISATION AND DEVELOPMENT IN

 Phone: +49 2302 926 515

-Professor Kleve possesses additional qualifications as a systemic consultant (DGSF), supervisor/coach (DGSv), systemic/teaching supervisor (SG), mediator and case manager (DGCC).
+Professor Kleve possesses additional certifications as a systemic consultant (DGSF), supervisor and coach (DGSv), systemic and teaching supervisor (SG), conflict mediator and case manager (DGCC).

 Main areas of work, research and interest